bryanirl/Top-Projects/Social Media Sentiment and Renewable Energy Stocks/README.md

 pip install -r requirements.txt
 ```
 4. ***API Keys Configuration***:
--Create a `.env` file in the root directory and add your X API keys:
+Create a `.env` file in the root directory and add your X API keys:
 ```
 TWITTER_API_KEY=your_api_key
 TWITTER_API_SECRET=your_api_secret